kamildomagalski/crud_todo_app/readme.md

 - ~~action logger middleware~~
 - add some custom hooks to simplify logic (useLocalStorage, useToggleCheckbox, useInput)
 - disable React DevTools on production
+- implement Error Boundary and force some errors to check if it is working

 #### Known bugs:
 - doble rendering of ProvideAuth, PersistLogin component